nguibe/NLP-Legal-document-classification/README.md

 ## Project Structure

-├── notebooks/

-│ ├── 01_data_analysis.ipynb

-│ ├── 02_results_reproduction.ipynb

-│ └── 03_exploration_and_improvement.ipynb
+├── data/ # with eurovocs labels and label descriptions in labels folder

+(├── model/ ) # temporary folder to store model weight (in gitingore de to size)

 ├── src/

+│ ├── adapter_model.py #  script corresponding to the second adaptation strategy in Notebook 2 (adapters)

-│ ├── model.py # model definition and adapter integration
+│ ├── baseline_model.py # model fully retrained in english

+│ ├── frozen_model.py #   called in Notebook 2 as first adaptation strategy

+│ ├── label_embedding.py #   called in Notebook 3 as second adaptation strategy

-│ ├── training.py # training loop, metrics, evaluation
+│ ├── prompt_model.py #   called in Notebook 3 as first adaptation strategy

+│ ├── utils.py # various utility functions called by the models for instance for evaluation or training with specific metrics and logs

+├── 1_data_analysis.ipynb

-│ ├── utils.py
+├── 2_results_reproduction.ipynb

+└── 3_beyound_results_reproduction.ipynb

-├── data/
+├──  pdf report

 ├── .gitignore